-Gimbal Operation Mode
+Gimbal Operation Modes

 Two gimbal operation modes are available.
-Switch between the different operation modes in DJI Fly.
+Switch between the different operation modes in Settings > Control in DJI Fly.

 Follow Mode: the angle of the gimbal remains stable relative to the horizontal plane.
 Users can adjust the gimbal tilt.
 This mode is suitable for shooting stills.